metehandoenmez/react-exercises/README.md

 Events - ClickCounter
 # Ex17 -
 Events - ClickTracker
-Create a ClickTracker component that renders three buttons.
-Implement a single event handler for all three buttons, and track of which button was pressed last.
-Show the last button that was pressed in an h1 tag within the ClickTracker component.
-Tip: you can use the event object to access the target property of the event.
 # Ex18 -
 Forms - InteractiveWelcome component
+Create an InteractiveWelcome component that renders an input tag and the Welcome component.
+Pass the current content of the input tag to the name prop of the Welcome component.
+The input tag should be a controlled component.
 # Ex19 -
 Forms - Add "login" `button`
 # Ex20 -